slavivanov/react-jsonschema-form-bs4/README.md

     npm install react-jsonschema-form-bs4

+## Reporting bugs

+If you find a bug that is specific to the Bootstrap 4 port, please report [here](https://github.com/peterkelly/react-jsonschema-form-bs4/issues).

+If you find a bug that is present in the main version (maintained by mozilla-services), please report [here](https://github.com/mozilla-services/react-jsonschema-form/issues)

 ## Usage with Bootstrap 4

 Since Bootstrap 4 no longer includes Glyphicons, you need to use [Font